-Our doctoral students join of a close-knit community of postgraduate research students who are supported by world-leading researchers from Queen's University's Centre for Nanostructured Media, host to the largest global Seagate Technology university engagement, and from the University of Glasgow whose capabilities include the James Watt Nanofabrication Centre in the Engineering & Microscopy facility of the Department of Physics and Astronomy.
+CDT students are exposed to best practice commonly used in large scientific and development projects, including annual conclaves for the dissemination of ideas and network building, and peer-to-peer learning and training in world-leading fabrication, characterization and analysis techniques.
+They enjoy close-knit community of postgraduate research students who are supported by world-leading researchers from Queen's University's Centre for Nanostructured Media, host to the largest global Seagate Technology university engagement, and from the University of Glasgow whose capabilities include the James Watt Nanofabrication Centre in the Engineering & Microscopy facility of the Department of Physics and Astronomy.

 CDT PIADS Enhanced PhD and EngD Package

 PIADS PhD and EngD students have their annual university tuition fees paid and they receive an annual maintenance stipend of £17,668 (PhD) and £21,668 (EngD).
 They also access a generous budget of up to £27,000 to support their individual research costs such as start-up equipment, access to facilitates, research consumables and conference participation.

 Throughout the programme students work in a cross-geographical environment and make use of the state of the art experimental and computational facilities in the James Watt Nanofabrication Centre and the Kelvin Nanocharacterisation Centre at the University of Glasgow, the Centre for Nanostructured Media at Queen’s University Belfast and at the Irish Photonic Integration Centre in Cork.